pdarragh/parsing-with-zippers-paper-artifact/benchmark/README.md

 grammar specification as-given is heavily left-recursive, which is problematic for some parsers in this suite (such as Menhir, which is LR(1)).
 We manually transformed this grammar specification to be non-left-recursive.

+For producing graphs with a nicely-formatted PDF, we included the ACM's LaTeX article class, `acmart.cls`.

 ### Manual Interaction